 ARTICLE V

-SUPPLEMENTAL REQUIREMENTS FOR AGRICULTURAL
+SUPPLEMENTAL REQUIREMENTS FOR AGRICULTURAL DISTRICT

-AND RURAL RESIDENTIAL DISTRICTS

 CHAPTER 5.01.
 APPLICABLILITY.

-Pursuant to the purpose of this Regulation are certain general requirements that apply to property in the Agricultural and Rural Residential Districts but are not provided for under Article III District Regulations.
+Pursuant to the purpose of this Regulation are certain general requirements that apply to property in the Agricultural but are not provided for under Article III District Regulations.
 These requirements are set forth under this Article.
-General requirements for property with any other residential, commercial, or industrial zoning designation shall be regulated solely by the Official Zoning Ordinance of the City of Brookings, as amended, and such regulations shall supersede any conflicting regulations except for upon property with an Agricultural or Rural Residential zoning designation.
+General requirements for property with any other residential, commercial, or industrial zoning designation shall be regulated solely by the Official Zoning Ordinance of the City of Brookings, as amended, and such regulations shall supersede any conflicting regulations except for upon property with an Agricultural zoning designation.

 CHAPTER 5.02.
 VISION CLEARANCE ON CORNER LOTS.